 Is the service confidential?

-The service is confidential within the organisation and abides to the British Association of Counselling and Psychotherapy’s Ethical Framework for Good Practice.
+The service is confidential within the organisation and client details are held securely in line with current data legislation.
+Furthermore, we adhere to the British Association of Counselling and Psychotherapy’s Ethical Framework for counselling professions

 What if I have a complaint?